 You should explain that "off the clock work" is prohibited by law, is a violation of the Union contract and that you object to such requirement.
 No matter what happens next you should notify your store shop steward and call or email your Union Representative.
 This is the type of behavior that may not seem like a big deal at the time but can easily cause members to lose hundreds of dollars a year if it isn't stopped immediately.
 Let's face it, almost all of the work performed in your stores is work that is supposed to be done by a member so why would anyone want to do it for free?

 Q. What should I do if my manager or security forces me to participate in an interrogation interview?

-If you believe that as a result of the interview you may be disciplined, immediately order to call your Union Representative before participating in the interview.
+If you believe that the interview could lead to you being disciplined, immediately request to call your Union Representative.
+You should do this BEFORE participating in the interview or answering any questions.
 Your company must wait a reasonable amount of time for the representative to arrive before beginning the interview.
+Please be advised that your employer has the right to, and may suspend you if you delay the interview.
+If that happens you should calmly get up, leave the interview and contact your Union Representative immediately.
+We always recommend that this is a better result than the risk of going through the interview process without proper representation.
 These rights are your Weingarten Rights and are federally protected.
 No Employer may interrogate you without your Union Representative present at the meeting.